-This week is National Marine Week, organised by The Wildlife Trust, a celebration of all things marine.
-This article, one of a series of articles looking at marine issues this week, aims to highlight marine pollution and the devastating threat it poses to the water around the country
+This article aims to highlight marine pollution and the devastating threat it poses to the water around the country.

 Whilst in recent months most of us have been more concerned with the immediate impact of Coronavirus, climate change isn’t going anywhere.
-That is why here at The Sprout, inspired by National Marine Week , we wanted to explore specifically how pollution affects our seas and oceans.
+That is why here at The Sprout, inspired by Plastic Free July, we wanted to explore specifically how pollution affects our seas and oceans.

 Plastic pollution is a huge issue